jeffjryan/bash_profile/README.md

   cd ~
 ## Step 2:
 curl https://raw.githubusercontent.com/jeffjryan/bash_profile/master/bash_profile.txt > .bash_profile

---This will establish a redirect from your .bash_profile to your .bashrc file.
+This will establish a redirect from your .bash_profile to your .bashrc file.
 ## Step 3:
 curl https://raw.githubusercontent.com/jeffjryan/bash_profile/master/bashrc.txt > .bashrc

---This will replace your existing .bashrc file with the one from this repo.
+This will replace your existing .bashrc file with the one from this repo.